 Given the importance of teachers’ roles and the sensitivity of this subject area, there is an expectation that all applicants have received training on FGM and have a good understanding of the issues and their own professional and legal responsibilities in recognising and responding to FGM.
 This course will not give factual or background information about FGM itself therefore, if staff have not had training around FGM previously, the Leeds Education & Early Start Safeguarding Team will be delivering training to staff prior to this, in the morning of the same day.
-The course code for this training on www.leedsforlearning.co.uk is: Safe-0616-T001
+Please visit www.leedsforlearning.co.uk for further details.

 Schools play a vital role in protecting and supporting girls at risk of or affected by FGM.
 From the 31st October 2015, teachers in England and Wales have a duty to report 'known' cases of FGM in under 18s, which they identify in the course of their professional work, to the police.

 The Health and Wellbeing Service have created a set of 4 FGM lesson plans, aimed at KS2 & 3 boys and girls.
 The lessons provide an opportunity to explore the issue of FGM in a safe, gentle, age-appropriate and culturally sensitive way in the context of who to go to for help, rules and laws, human rights and bodily integrity.
 Children will learn about the issue in a safe, comfortable space and will be empowered to seek support if they are concerned about their own or a friend’s health and wellbeing.
 This training will focus specifically on how to teach FGM in the classroom rather than the background to the issue.
 It will be a hands-on session where staff will have the opportunity to trial some of the activities from the lesson plans.
 All delegates attending the training will receive a set of the 4 FGM lesson plans.

 - To increase delegates’ confidence in approaches to teaching FGM